Should I Write A Letter To My Ex?

 Would you want to receive a letter from one of your exes?

-If you’re not sure about whether writing a letter to your ex is the right thing to do, put yourself in your ex’s shoes and ask yourself if you’d like someone you left to send you a letter and perhaps even tell you how he or she feels.
+If you’re not sure about writing a letter to your ex, put yourself in your ex’s shoes and ask yourself if you’d like someone you left (and perhaps even replaced with someone else) to send you a letter.
+Imagine your ex sending a letter to your home and telling you how he or she feels.

-You probably wouldn’t want that person to bother you with things you’re not interested in.
-Scratch that, you definitely wouldn’t want your ex to annoy you.
-Especially not if you were already dating someone else and planning your life with that person.
+You probably wouldn’t want that person to violate your privacy and bother you with things you’re not interested in.
+Scratch that, you definitely wouldn’t want your ex to annoy you, especially if you’re already dating someone else and planning your life with him or her.

-A letter from your ex would just make you feel uncomfortable.
-So much so that you wouldn’t know how to respond to it.
-You probably wouldn’t respond at all as you wouldn’t know if saying something would encourage your ex to keep reaching out to you.
+A letter from your ex would just make you feel uneasy, shocked, and unsure of whether or how to respond.
+You probably wouldn’t respond at all, as you’d fear your words might give your ex hope and prompt him or her to keep reaching out.

-So before you do something your ex may not appreciate, imagine how you’d feel if someone you dated in the past suddenly sent you letters in which he or she apologized, promised to change, talked about how good his or her new life is, or asked if you wanted to get back together.
+So before you do something your ex likely won’t appreciate, imagine how you’d feel if someone you dated in the past suddenly sent you (love) letters, apologies, and promises to change—and tried to make you jealous and envious.

-Soon, you’d likely realize that your current ex would feel uncomfortable just like you would and that as difficult as the breakup is for you that it’s better not to send your ex anything.
-No letters, texts, emails, voice calls, nothing.
+Soon, you’d likely realize that your ex would feel just as uncomfortable as you do, and that no matter how difficult the breakup is, it’s better not to send any letters, texts, emails, pictures, or voice recordings.

 If your ex doesn’t want you back, your ex doesn’t want to hear from you either.
-Your ex wants you to leave him or her alone unless you’re both ready for friendship or more.
+Your ex wants you to leave him or her alone until you both want the same things (friendship, occasional friendship, or a romantic relationship).

 What does writing a letter do to you?

-When you send a letter to your ex, you put expectations into the letter and allow yourself to become vulnerable again.
+When you send a letter to your ex, you pour your heart and expectations into the letter, allowing yourself to become vulnerable again.
 That’s because sending a letter to your ex has a hidden agenda – to obtain something that you can’t get on your own.

-It doesn’t matter what you’re trying to accomplish with the letter.
-The problem is that your ex can smell that you’re up to no good.
-Your ex knows that you wouldn’t be going through the trouble of writing him or her a letter if you didn’t have an ulterior motive.
+It doesn’t matter what you’re trying to get from your ex.
+The problem is that your ex can smell your anxiety, unhappiness, and desperation a mile away.
+Your ex knows that you wouldn’t be going through the trouble of writing him or her a letter if you were happy with the breakup and didn’t have an ulterior motive.

-Since your ex doesn’t want any letters, keep in mind that your ex will indirectly reject you again and reintroduce you to breakup pain.
-That could make you wonder whether reaching out to your ex was a wise idea and if it could have been avoided.
+Since your ex doesn’t want any letters, remember that your ex will directly or indirectly reject you again and reintroduce you to breakup pain.
+Rejection pain could make you wonder whether reaching out to your ex was truly a smart idea and if it could have been avoided.

-The truth is that you can easily avoid additional separation anxiety and rejection pain.
-All you have to do is be brave and avoid sending your ex letters.
-It’s that simple, so don’t send anything to your ex.
+The truth is that you can easily avoid additional anxiety and pain.
+All you have to do is be strong, stay in no contact, and avoid sending your ex letters.
+It’s that simple, so don’t send gifts, letters, or anything to your ex.
+Don’t send acceptance, love, or hate letters to someone who doesn’t deserve them and has nothing to say to you.

-Act now or your ex will move on fear
+Thinking that you must act now, or your ex will move on

-What dumpees don’t realize is that dumpers have already moved on.
-They had weeks or months to detach, so sending a letter to tell them they’re not ready to accept the breakup won’t change anything.
-It will just tell dumpers that they’re in denial and that they’d rather stay in touch than lose their exes completely.
+What dumpees initially don’t realize is that dumpers have already moved on.
+They had weeks or months to detach, so sending a letter, telling their exes they’re not ready to accept the breakup, doesn’t change a thing.
+It just tells dumpers they’re in denial and that they’d rather stay in touch than lose everything.

 So if you’re thinking of writing a letter (or letters) to your ex, know that the last thing your ex wants is to see that you’re having trouble moving on.
-Seeing that you’re struggling to cope with anxiety will put your ex in an uncomfortable situation and make your ex respond accordingly.
+Seeing that you’re struggling to cope with anxiety or depression will force your ex into an uncomfortable situation and make your ex respond accordingly.

-If your ex cares about your feelings and understands what you’re going through, your ex is going to feel bad for you and respond empathetically.
+If your ex understands what you’re going through and cares about your feelings, your ex will feel bad for you and respond empathetically.

 Should I EVER write a letter to my ex?

-Writing a letter to an ex is usually a bad idea.
-It’s a bad idea whether you miss your ex and want him or her back or just want to be friends with your ex.
+Writing a letter to an ex is almost always a bad idea.
+It’s a bad idea, whether you miss your ex and want him or her back or just want to talk and be friends.

 Ideally, you want your ex to reach out to you first.
-Him or her contacting you first would tell you that your ex has processed the breakup and that he or she wants something from you.
-Of course, if your ex doesn’t contact you first, it probably doesn’t mean that your ex isn’t ready for friendship.
+A text, call, email, or letter from your ex tells you that your ex has processed the breakup and wants something from you.
+Of course, if your ex doesn’t contact you first, it doesn’t necessarily mean that your ex isn’t ready for friendship.

 Closure letter

-Although asking your ex for closure doesn’t seem like the worst idea in the world, it’s still a terrible idea.
+Although asking your ex for closure doesn’t seem like the worst idea in the world, it’s still a bad idea.

-Whether you receive positive feedback from someone who left you strongly depends on how much space your ex has had to cool off, how receptive your ex has become, and how empathetic your ex is as a person.
+Whether you receive positive feedback from someone who left you depends on how much space your ex has had to cool off, how receptive your ex has become, and how mature and empathetic your ex is as a person.

 One way to know for sure is to analyze your ex’s pre-breakup and post-breakup behavior.
-If your ex was nasty to you and it’s only been a month or so, your ex probably won’t be very understanding of the pain you’re going through if you reach out.
-He or she will likely find your letter intrusive and refuse to answer your questions.
+If your ex was mean and rude to you and it’s only been a month or so, your ex probably won’t be very understanding of the pain you’re going through.
+He or she will likely find your letter pushy and refuse to answer your questions sincerely.

-It’s important to note that you won’t get closure from your ex until your ex is ready to talk.
-And your ex won’t be ready to talk if you’re reaching out first and forcing your ex to talk to you on your terms.
+It’s important to note that you won’t get closure from your ex until your ex is ready to talk and give closure.
+And your ex probably won’t be ready to talk if you’re reaching out first and forcing your ex to answer questions he or she feels uncomfortable with and doesn’t want to answer.

 Hate letter